wahoo-predict/wahoot/README.md

 6. ✅ **Initializes ValidatorDB** (if `USE_VALIDATOR_DB=true`) for caching and EMA score persistence
 7. ✅ **Enters main loop** - continuously:
    - Syncs metagraph each iteration
-   - Fetches trading data from WAHOO API for all registered traders
+   - Fetches trading data from Wahooτ API for all registered traders
    - Caches validation data in database (if enabled)
    - Queries traders for predictions
    - Calculates rewards using EMA-based scoring